The staff ratio is 1:3 as per the welfare requirements for babies aged 3 months-2 years.

 If your child needs a sleep whilst they are in our care then this will be done as near to the time as requested allowing for feeding and nappy changing to take place as part of a natural routine rather than rushed or hurried.

 Your child will be able to sleep in a cot or a bed depending on your preference.
-You will need to provide blankets for your child to sleep on.
+You will need to provide bedding for your child to use during nap times.
+We promote the use of sleeping bags during nap times to ensure that your child is safe and doesn't have any loose bedding in their cot or bed.
 Staff members will record the time that your child falls asleep and the time that your child wakes up.
 A staff member will be present in the sleeping area at all times.

 When the fire bell rings staff will be responsible for vacating the babies that are in the baby area, they will vacate through the nearest fire exit.
 The supervisor or manager will be last out of the building checking that all children are present (see separate fire policy).
 Fire drills will be carried out termly and these will be recorded and evaluated each time this is done in the fire log book.
 Fire exits are clearly marked within the room, there are 3 fire exits on either end of the room and one in the middle of the room giving access to the garden.